aws-samples/eks-blueprints-for-terraform-workshop/content/040_advanced/010_hub_and_spoke/030_hub_spoke_connectivity/020-configure-spoke-staging.md

 ' ~/environment/spoke/main.tf
 ```

-The code snippet above updates the access_entries section of eks module to grant admin access to the spoke IAM role.
+The code snippet above updates the access_entries section of the EKS module to grant admin access to the spoke IAM role.

-### 4. Allow Hub Nodes to access to Spoke cluster
+### 4. Allow Hub Nodes to access the Spoke cluster

 In this workshop, both the hub and spoke clusters reside within the same VPC.
 For Argo CD running on the hub cluster to manage the spoke cluster (creating namespaces, deploying add-ons, etc.), we need to configure the spoke cluster's security group to allow inbound traffic on port 443 from the hub cluster's node security group.